hashptl/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >
-      I feel a prominent need to bring confounding scientific discoveries under all available light, to people who see them as *arcane.* I do not know when exactly this started but I recall reading Stephen Jay Gould's 'The Mismeasure of Man' back in 9th grade, a clarion call experience, and there was this show called "Human Universe" by Brian Cox which I used to watch every day as a kid, Going to a covert dome telescope on top of a mountain for the first time with my brother's space research license - these are all core memories that could offer a clue.
-To some extent, I have been
+      I feel a palpable need to bring confounding scientific discoveries under all available light, to people who see them as *arcane.* I do not know when exactly this started but I recall reading Stephen Jay Gould's 'The Mismeasure of Man' back in 9th grade, a clarion call experience, and there was this show called "Human Universe" by Brian Cox which I used to watch every day as a kid, also going to a covert dome-telescope on top of a mountain for the first time with my brother's space research license and spotiing my first neutron star - these are all core memories that could offer a clue.
+To an extent, I have been able to emulate this passion into things that have a tangible impact on the world ; because I feel an innate resposibility to future generations of thinkers and creators.
+My unrelenting sense of purpose is better elicited in my desire for "Cathedral Thinking".
+I think in a burning world which surveys a very ambigious future of either transcendence or destruction - the importance of science coverage is only going to increase by many orders of magnitude.
+      I intend on being at the very helm of it.
     media:
       type: ImageBlock
       url: /images/about.jpg